xAlox/Team_Rulo_Bot/README.md

 In the electrical block, we followed the same approach: task distribution for schematic design, wiring, sensor integration, power management, and testing.

-In the software block, one focused on computer vision (lane and obstacle detection), another on PD control and serial communication with the Arduino, and the third on parking logic and ultrasonic sensing.
+In the software block, one focused on computer vision (lane and obstacle detection), another on PD control and serial communication with the Arduino, and the third on parking logic.

 For the GitHub repository, we maintained the same collaborative strategy: each member documented and uploaded their own progress, ensuring consistent commits, code reviews, and cross-validation to maintain a coherent and well-structured repository.